Samira786/Belly_Button_Biodiversity/README.md

-# Belly_Button_Biodiversity
+# Belly Button Biodiversity

 ### Overview
 Research has been performed on synthetic beef and the strand of bacteria used to develop it.
 The research is compiled in a JSON file and data visualization has been used through Javascript to display the data as a dashboard.
 ### Resources
-Files for the Data Visualization: index.html, plots.js, samples.json,
+Files for the Data Visualization: index.html, plots.js, samples.json <br />
-Technology Stack: JavaScript, Plotly.js, HTML
+Technology Stack: JavaScript, Plotly.js, HTML <br />
 Github website: https://samira786.github.io/Belly_Button_Biodiversity/
 ### Dashboard
 Javascript is used to create-